 - the agency’s decision on your internal review request (if you received one).

-Please see the “GIPA Reviews and Complaints: Application Form” for more details.
+Please see the External Review by the Information Commissioner Application Form for more details.

 What will the Information Commissioner do?